Anchor Packing Company History of Asbestos Use

 Asbestos Litigation Against Anchor Packing Company

 By 2010, The Anchor Packing Company and their owner, Garlock Sealing Technologies, received more than 850,000 asbestos claims and paid approximately $387 million in legal costs.
-They face thousands of lawsuits today, where many workers and consumers were exposed while handling their asbestos materials.
+They face thousands of lawsuits today, as many workers and consumers were exposed while handling their asbestos materials.

 In one notable case, a shipyard worker filed a lawsuit against Anchor Packing Company, Owens-Corning Fiberglas and other companies after he developed mesothelioma as a result of exposure to asbestos-containing materials.
 John Grimshaw worked as a ratesetter and machinist in shipyards from the 1940s – 1970s.
 He was diagnosed with mesothelioma in 1994 and died the following year, but a video-taped deposition was used in court.
 The jury decided in favor of Grimshaw’s estate in a wrongful death claim, awarding $1,100,000 from Owens-Corning Fiberglas, Porter Hayden Company and Anchor Packing Company.